Unity-Technologies/ml-agents/pettingzoo-unity/README.md

   would only see those reward when an actual environment step is performed.
 It's recommended that you follow the API definition for training (access rewards from `env.last()` instead of `env.reward`) and the underlying mechanism shouldn't affect training results.
+- Advanced features in PettingZoo like Parallel API is not guaranteed to work with this wrapper.